PlatONnetwork/docs/docs/JS-SDK.md

    * `gasPrice` - `String`: The gas price in von to use for transactions.
    * `gas` - `Number`: The maximum gas provided for a transaction (gas limit).
    * `data` - `String`: The byte code of the contract.
 Used when the contract gets deployed.
+   * `vmType` - `Number`: The contract type。0 means solidity contract, 1 means wasm contract.
+The default is the solidity contract.
+(New field)

 Returns: